ShubraChowdhury/MLAzureProject2/README.md

   - ![image](https://user-images.githubusercontent.com/32674614/156614654-5944aa8d-bbb9-4688-a890-0cca20e282cb.png)
   - ![image](https://user-images.githubusercontent.com/32674614/156614690-9ba4b6a7-44ad-4ac8-a43b-f7d52cc2a300.png)
 ## Step 3: Deploy the Best Model
-   #### Deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests.(enable Application Insights )
+   #### Deploying the Best Model will allow to interact with the HTTP API service and interact with the model by sending data over POST requests.
+   #### This can be easily done in the Azure Machine Learning Studio, which provides us with an URL to send our test data.

+In this step, we deployed our trained Voting Ensemble model using Azure Container Instance (ACI), with authentication enabled.
   - ![image](https://user-images.githubusercontent.com/32674614/156615159-8e43c573-ebc3-4198-ba57-71da0ed07e9a.png)
   - ![image](https://user-images.githubusercontent.com/32674614/156615213-4d7e4252-da56-42e5-8d32-4d07f145552e.png)
   - ![image](https://user-images.githubusercontent.com/32674614/156615271-b2a02358-ee8f-4d44-8949-d727e0c2fc35.png)
+#### The model is successfully deployed, and we can access the model endpoint in the Endpoints section of Azure ML Studio.
   - ![image](https://user-images.githubusercontent.com/32674614/156615547-106bbe1a-9dfb-45c1-bc1e-53d3b053ef46.png)
   - ![image](https://user-images.githubusercontent.com/32674614/156615604-7691bd5f-7747-4693-96ab-d6fa7bde0a60.png)
   - ![image](https://user-images.githubusercontent.com/32674614/156615644-0c0a633b-2199-4325-8c73-d99cb92d8473.png)